OneOverCosine/cloud_computing/README.md

 ## EC2 - Elastic Cloud Compute
 ### App server
-- Spinning up an EC2 instance (we use the Ireland DZ) - make sure it's Ubuntu 16.04
+- Spinning up an EC2 instance (we use the Ireland region) - make sure it's Ubuntu 16.04
 - Choose free tier for t2.micro when selecting instance type
 - Naming convention for naming any service on AWS - `Eng84_myname_app`.
 For this example do `Eng84_katalyst_app`
 - Create a security group named `Eng84_katalyst_app_sg`.
 Details: SSH, TCP, 22, IP